The job of an ENG Audio

 The process or capturing audio for ENG is different than working on a scripted or even reality television programs.
 Some things to consider:

-Actual sound mixing is a skill that needs to be applied on set, not just recording isolated tracks.
+Actual sound mixing is a skill that needs to be applied on set, not just recording isolated tracks to be mixed by a post-production sound mixer.

 Quick reactions are more important than fancy gear or deep technical capabilities.
 It doesn’t matter how much you know if you can’t keep a calm head and clear mind.

-If you’re hiring ENG audio professionals in the Southeastern United States, consider giving me a call or sending me a message.
+When you’re hiring ENG audio professionals in the Southeastern United States, consider giving me a call or sending me a message.
 If I’m not available I am well connected to other audio professionals in Atlanta, Georgia and the rest of the southeast including, Florida, South Carolina, Alabama, Tennessee and Mississippi.
+I will be glad to help you have great sound on your next ENG project.

 Posted on: January 7, 2026, by : Jimmy Gilmore